- how cables may be terminated (may they be soldered in?)

 Neutrino Division Management, ANNIE, and Steve Chappa will need to discuss payment options.
 Always need that budget code before any work gets done.

-#3 Updated by Jonathan Eisch about 4 years ago
+#3 Updated by Jonathan Eisch over 4 years ago

 - Status changed from Assigned to Resolved